2-Coatl/threat-modeling/docs/standards/engineering-ruleset.md

    rather than overloading an existing file.
 3. **Clarity over cleverness.**  Prefer descriptive names and explicit control flow.
 Optimize only after measuring.
-4. **Monolith, modularized.**  Keep backend, frontend, and infrastructure in this repository, but respect clear boundaries between modules.
+4. **Monolith, modularized.**  Keep backend, UI, and infrastructure in this repository, but respect clear boundaries between modules.

 ## 2. Repository Structure Expectations